Updated: November 17, 2020

 Update: CanNor will extend financial support beyond July 31, 2020 to current eligible recipients of the NBRF program.
 The funding extension is based on demonstrated need and would provide funding up to a maximum of $100,000 or up to March 31, 2021, whichever comes first.

-This extended support is intended primarily for businesses in tourism, accommodations and food service, arts, entertainment, transportation and retail.
+This extended support is intended primarily for businesses in tourism, accommodations and food service, arts, entertainment/recreation, transportation and retail.
 Businesses in other sectors may be considered on a case-by-case basis.

 For more information on the NBRF program, click here.

-For more information on the CECRA program, click here.
+For more information on the CERS program, please click here.

 Black Entrepreneurship Program